 However, the rhodiola produced fewer side effects and was better tolerated than sertraline.

 Summary Rhodiola is thought to increase your body’s capacity to adapt to stress by easing physical and mental fatigue.
 It may also help alleviate fatigue in people with depression.

 CoQ10, which stands for coenzyme Q10, is made naturally in the body.
-It’s also known as ubiquinone because it’s ubiquitous in the body, meaning it’s found everywhere.
+CoQ10 comes in a few forms, including ubiquinone and ubiquinol.
+They are ubiquitous in the body, meaning they’re found in all cells.

 Therefore, CoQ10 supplements may be a better solution for reducing fatigue in people who have declining or low levels.